espruino/Espruino/README.md

 Building
 --------

+Espruino is easy to build under Linux, and it is possible to build under MacOS.
+We'd strongly suggest that you DO NOT TRY AND BUILD UNDER WINDOWS, and instead use a Virtual Machine.
+There's a good post on this here: http://forum.espruino.com/conversations/151

 We suggest that you use the CodeSourcery GCC compiler, but paths in Makefile may need changing...

 ```  BOARDNAME=1 RELEASE=1 make```